-Class Teachers should issue and monitor homework undertaken by pupils whilst ensuring that clear instructions are provided.
+Class teachers should issue and monitor homework undertaken by pupils whilst ensuring that clear instructions are provided.
 Teachers should also ensure that homework issued is recorded by all pupils in their planner.
+Homework tasks will be issued on Class Charts so parents/carers can check what is expected each week.

-Where appropriate, homework should be marked as quickly as possible and the pupils given appropriate feedback.
-Comments should identify ways individual pupils can improve and appropriate next steps should be set (through the use of TLF) so that they can deepen their level of knowledge and understanding.
+Where appropriate, homework should be reviewed as quickly as possible and the pupils given appropriate feedback.
 Occasionally, tasks may be assessed in other ways, for example through discussion, application of knowledge during in-class tasks or by self or peer marking.

-Expectations of Parents/Carers
+Role of Parents/Carers

 As with everything in school, homework works best when school and home cooperate effectively.
 Involvement of parents and carers in joint activities is most valuable in promoting children's learning.
 The main focus of homework for pupils in Years 5 and 6 should be on literacy and numeracy.
 Regular reading practice and listening to others read is essential and, where possible, parents/carers should allow their child to read to them.
-This should take between 10 and 20 minutes each day and involve engaging in dialogue about characters, setting, plot and author style.
+This should take 20 minutes each day and involve engaging in dialogue about characters, setting, plot and author style.

 Pupils in Years 7 and 8 should build on the skills and knowledge they have acquired in the lower part of the school.
 Their homework will encourage greater independence, although parent/carer involvement is always appreciated.

 Independent reading every day will also be expected in Key Stage 3 and parents should continue to encourage this at home.